hartwigmedical/hmftools/purple/README.md

    -output_dir /output/purple/ \
 ```

-Purple requires a GRIDSS + Gripss VCF for structural variants, and Sage for somatic variants.
+Purple requires an ESVEE VCF (or GRIDSS + GRIPSS) for structural variants, and Sage for somatic variants.

 ```
 java -jar purple.jar \